The best free bug reporting template for QA and PMs

 That’s where templates come in — you’ll be able to easily and quickly record all the details necessary.
 When you use a template, you’ll always know what info to note down (and that's half the battle).
 Plus, templates can be handy as a team-wide guarantee that when anyone on your team files a bug report, it will be fast & easy for developers to understand and get cracking.

-Writing a good bug report used to take a lot of time, but new tools like Jam are making it instant & automated to get all the information developers need into tickets.
+Writing a good bug report used to take a lot of time, but new bug reporting tools like Jam are making it instant & automated to get all the information developers need into tickets.
 If you want to speed up this manual process, go give Jam a spin – it's free!

 Key attributes of a bug reporting template